• Skip to main content

 12) Place pie weights into the shell.
 In my case, I used rice and quinoa.

-adding weights on top of tart crust
+adding pie weights (quinoa and rice) on top of aluminum foil and tart crust

 13) Bake the tart shell for 15 minutes.
 Remove from oven, lift the foil with weights out of the pan.